The History of Jordan Station United Church

 Jordan Station United Church dates back prior to 1848 when a few local persons gathered to listen to Methodist circuit preachers from St. Catharines or Grimsby.
 The land at the north corner of Oaklawn Cemetery was deeded to the Trustees of the Wesleyan Methodist Church on December 25, 1859.

-A wheel chair ramp dedicated in 1989 was replaced in 1998 by an elevator.
-At this time, the kitchen was completely updated and a new library created.
+1998 – the wheel chair ramp (dedicated in 1989) was replaced by an elevator, the kitchen was completely updated and a new library created.

 Stained glass windows were dedicated between 1945 and 1986.